 - Liability insurance (to protect the association in the event of a lawsuit)

-- Staffing, such as to run the amenities and provide maintenance and repair services
+- Staffing, such as running the amenities and providing maintenance and repair services

 - Reserves to fund major projects such as road work